WellthCare

 This range gives you a realistic worst-case (your out-of-pocket maximum) and best-case (almost nothing beyond premium) so you can budget confidently.

-Estimating your out-of-pocket costs doesn’t require a crystal ball-just a systematic method using deductibles, co-insurance, and your personal care history.
-By accounting for the modern, incentive-aligned design of systems like WellthCare-where preventive care costs $0 and earns you money back-you can dramatically lower your true financial exposure.
-When in doubt, run the numbers through a plan calculator and discuss with HR.
-Your wallet (and your health) will thank you.
+Estimating your out-of-pocket costs doesn't require a crystal ball—just a systematic method using deductibles, co-insurance, and your personal care history.
+When you use a plan like WellthCare—where preventive care costs $0 and you earn money back—you can dramatically cut your actual costs.
+When in doubt, plug your numbers into the plan calculator or talk to HR.
+Your wallet—and your health—will thank you.

 ← Back to Blog